 • Experience with youth after-school programs or youth development work (such as youth events, awareness days, clubs, summer camps, volunteering activities, youth employability skills training or youth community engagement)

 • Strong interest in the field of education and youth development, a strong commitment to teaching and supporting youth, and a desire to work with students, youth, teachers and community, including on community initiatives and projects.

 There are no pre-requisite language requirements for this position.

 Georgian is a Kartvelian language with a unique script, 33 letters, and some challenging sounds.
 Volunteers must be motivated and ready to dedicate themselves to learning a complex language that is not spoken widely outside of Georgia.
 In many schools and communities, there are a limited number of people who speak English.
 Therefore, Volunteers must commit to learning and practicing Georgian language skills as an essential element of successful service.
-Volunteers are required to achieve at least an intermediate low level of proficiency by the end of their 11-week Pre-Service Training.
+Volunteers are required to achieve at least an intermediate low level of proficiency by the end of their 11.5-week Pre-Service Training.
 Peace Corps Georgia also places Volunteers in communities with predominantly ethnic minority populations (Azerbaijani or Armenian).
-Volunteers placed in these sites will also receive basic training in Azerbaijani or Armenian languages, sessions highlighting the local cultural characteristics, and continued support throughout their service.
+Volunteers placed in these sites will also receive basic training in Azerbaijani or Armenian languages, sessions highlighting the local cultural characteristics, and continued language and cultural support throughout their service.